 This should not be mistaken for patient stratification.
 Matching patients to their needs in a hospital involves putting a plan in place to position patients in the best ways to benefit from the resources that would be most beneficial to their recovery.
 It also involves letting patients know that these services are available for them to take advantage of and benefit from.

-Properly training employees goes a long way to solve the problems that arise with patient vunulrabiloty.
+Properly training employees goes a long way to solve the problems that arise with patient vulnerability.
 Clinical staff and physician assistants need complete and continuous training on topics such as care protocols, patient interaction, bedside manner training etc. Physician assistants and nurses and clinicians can also be trained on how to get feedback from patients and apply this feedback to the system to make it better.

 Measuring and tracking outcomes is one way to ensure improvement because “if it cannot be measured then it cannot be improved”.
-Healthcare organizations should monitor things like mortality rates, emergency department visit patterns and 30-day readmission rate etc and see how many of these could have been prevented with better handling of patient vunulrabiloty.
+Healthcare organizations should monitor things like mortality rates, emergency department visit patterns and 30-day readmission rate etc and see how many of these could have been prevented with better handling of patient vulnerability.

 Have the Best Interest of Patients